Nale-kunal/Profile/README.md

 👋 Hi, I'm KUNAL!

-🎓 I'm a final-year Computer Engineering student passionate about leveraging technology to solve real-world problems.
+🎓 I'm Computer Engineering student passionate about leveraging technology to solve real-world problems.
 With a knack for creative thinking and excellent decision-making skills, I aim to build innovative and impactful solutions.

 💡 I'm constantly learning and experimenting with new ideas to expand my skills.
 While I currently have no formal work experience, I'm eager to contribute my dedication and fresh perspective to the success of the team I join.